not-lain/Flask-app-for-machine-learning/README.md

-# Flask-app
+# Flask-app-for-machine-learning

 ## how to run

-- open cmd
+* open cmd
-- cd into the folder
+* cd into the working directory
-- run : "python app.py"
+* run : `python app.py`in your terminal